Woman wins small-claims judgment against PSEG

 In her initial claim with PSEG and in court, Goldstein charged that PSEG’s negligence led the utility to install faulty equipment that sent a surge of electricity through her neighborhood more suitable for industrial users.
 The surge led to several small fires at neighbors’ homes, and damage to Goldstein’s electric circuit breakers, surge protectors, her home AC/heating system, even the small purifier the lung-cancer survivor uses to filter her air.

-Last Friday, Nassau Small Claims Court Judge Scott H. Siller agreed with Goldstein, awarding her $5,000 plus costs and interest in a case.
+Last Friday, Nassau Small Claims Court Judge Scott H. Siller agreed with Goldstein, awarding her $5,000 plus costs and interest in the case.

 “The whole thing was such a bad process,” said Goldstein, former director of social work at Long Island Jewish Medical Center (now Northwell Health), and a member of the New York State Board of Medicine.
 “It was so time consuming and so nasty.”